croquet/microverse/docs/Tutorial2.md

 ## Behaviors

 There are two new behaviors for us to explore.
-The first is "joeTheBox", a very simple pawn construction behavior.
+The first is "JoeTheBox", a very simple pawn construction behavior.
 This version of Joe has no simulation or shared interactions associated with it, thus there is no actor behavior.
 The second is "simpleSpin", a simple actor user interaction and simulation behavior.
 SimpleSpin is focused on user interaction and simulation, so this has no pawn behavior.
 The [introductory tutorial](./tutorial-Tutorial1.html) has an overview of the actor and pawn system and their relationship.

 ## Joe